 Note that there are exceptions; certain breeds position their tail straight down in the default state, so interpreting this sign is not always straight-forward.. which leads us to the final paragraph:

-Remember.. this is not an exact science!
+Not an exact science!

 Getting to know the types of signals your cat is sending out into the world through body language is a great way to become better at reading their intentions and acting accordingly.
 But you have to remember that none of these are set in stone; many tail movements look very similar and are thus easy to misinterpret.
 The best possible way to read these is by combining them with other subtle signs.